 Look no further because we have you covered.
 From watching the St. Patrick’s Day Parade to drinking green beer in a bar, here are some great ways that you can make the most out of your St. Patrick’s Day this year.

 The St. Patrick’s Day Parade

-One festive event that you wont want to miss is New York’s famous St. Patrick’s Day Parade.
-This parade makes its way down Fifth Avenue, passing popular attractions including St. Patrick’s Cathedral.
-The starting time of the parade is 11am and starts at 44th Street and ends at East 80th Street.
+One festive event that you won’t want to miss is New York’s famous St. Patrick’s Day Parade.
+This parade makes its way down Fifth Avenue, passing famous attractions including St. Patrick’s Cathedral.
+The starting time for the parade is 11 am and starts at 44th Street and ends at East 80th Street.
 Pick your spot early for the best view of the marching parade.
 The parade features marching bands, bagpipe players, dancers, Irish heritage groups and more.

 St. Patrick’s Day in Irish New York

-Enjoy a low-key St. Patrick’s Day with the lower-Manhattan walking tour that is themed specifically for the holiday.
+Enjoy a low-key St. Patrick’s Day with the lower-Manhattan walking tour that is themed specifically for a holiday.
 Explore and learn more about NYC’s Little Ireland district.
-You’ll even discover why the holiday is more popular within America than it is in Ireland.
+You’ll even discover why the festival is more popular in America than it is in Ireland.
 Be sure to sample some corned beef and spirits along the way during your St. Patrick’s Day walking tour.